MatheusViuge/react-area-de-comentarios/README.md

 - Displaying existing comments with author information and timestamps.
 - Permission to delete already posted comments.

+## Technologies Used
+- React: A JavaScript library for building user interfaces.
+- HTML/CSS: For structuring and styling the application.

- ## Viewing the Project
+## Installation
+To run the project locally on your machine, follow these steps:

+* Clone this repository to your local machine.
-For those who want to download and test the project, make sure that after downloading this project, you have Node.js (version v20.11.1) and npm (version 10.2.4) installed on your machine.
+* Make sure you have Node.js installed on your machine.
+[Download Node here](https://nodejs.org/en/download/)

-- To download Node.js click [here](https://nodejs.org/en/download/)
-- To install npm after installing node, just use the command 'npm install'
-- After installing node and npm, to view the project on your machine, use the command 'npm start'
+* In the terminal, navigate to the project directory.
+* Run the command npm install to install the dependencies.
+* Run the command npm start to start the development server.
+* Access the application in your browser via the address http://localhost:3000.

 ## Contact
 For more information about me and my other projects, check out my [Portfolio](https://github.com/MatheusViuge/PortifolioMatheusViuge/tree/main)